jaytyrrell13/pal/README.md

 pal make
 ```

-The `add` command can be used if you want an alias for a directory outside of your projects.
+The `add` command can be used if you want an alias for a directory outside your projects.
 For example, a directory of notes.

 ```bash
 pal add [--path | -p] [--name | -n]
 ```

-The `list` command will print out all of the aliases currently in `~/.config/pal/aliases`.
+The `list` command will print out all the aliases currently in `~/.config/pal/aliases`.

 ```bash
 pal list